LocoVoco/LocoVoco-Web/blog/feature-meetup-profile-06072021.md

 The above options are different views on the same data, for example the user could be seeing meetups as in option 2 then select display collapsed and it would show the display as in option 3, the problem with this is that we want to keep the UI as simple as possible.

-## Outcome what do we build for the next phases.
+## Outcome what do we build for the next phase.

 I think we can be sure that users care about the profile of who they meet up with.
 We dont know whether users only care about the profile and see the meetup just as a necessary thing to meet other people.